irvin/photos-de-dupe-scripts/README.md

 # Photos De-dupe Scripts

-Node.js scripts for processing sequence photos taken by a mounted camera during driving - remove duplicates based on content comparison and duplicate GPS coordinates.
+Node.js scripts for processing sequence photos taken by a mounted camera during driving: remove duplicates based on content comparison and duplicate GPS coordinates.

+\* the base scripts are mainly created with ChatGPT 4o

 ## `checkimg_content_dup.js`